An arbitral award by an emergency arbitrator seated in Singapore is enforceable in Singapore. The law is clear about that.

 The Speech in Parliament

-The statutory acknowledgment and inclusion of emergency arbitrators, albeit directly applicable to Part II of the International Arbitration Act only, came into effect on 1 June 2012.
-This happened at the same time that the definition of arbitral award in section 27(1) IAA was extended to include interim measures such as those for securing an amount in dispute.
+The statutory recognition and inclusion of emergency arbitrators, although directly applicable only to part II of the International Arbitration Act, came into force on 1 June 2012.
+At the same time, the definition of an arbitral award in section 27(1) of the IAA was expanded to include interim measures, such as those to secure an amount in dispute.

-In Parliament, Law Minister K Shanmugam had this to say (Second Reading Speech by Minister for Law on the International Arbitration (Amendment) Bill on 9 April 2012):
+In Parliament, Law Minister K Shanmugam said (Second Reading Speech by the Law Minister on the International Arbitration (Amendment) Bill on 9 April 2012):

 20. Emergency arbitrators provide urgent interim relief to parties before the arbitral tribunal is constituted.

-This appears to speak against the legislator’s will to include emergency arbitrators in the definition of arbitral tribunal.
-However, this might have been a starting point only.
-Because the Minister continued (ibid.):
+This seems to argue against the legislator’s intention to include emergency arbitrators in the definition of the arbitral tribunal.
+However, this may only have been a starting point.
+For the Minister went on to say (ibid.):

 21. They are a fairly recent innovation in international arbitration.
 The Singapore International Arbitration Centre was one of the first in the world to introduce them.
 Other arbitral institutions have now followed suit.